 We have created a detailed document with prerequisite information to assist you in evaluating your coursework relative to meeting the prerequisite courses.
 We do not need to conduct a transcript review prior to your application to the program.
 Ensuring that your coursework meets the criteria outlined in the attached guide will suffice for being ready to apply from the standpoint of coursework.
-The following information is a duplicate of the linked document.

 The graduate education in occupational therapy is designed to build on an undergraduate course of study that includes some critical core content and a liberal arts course of study that has expanded the applicant's awareness in different fields.

 There are 8 total prerequisite courses.
 Four of these are fixed (core body of knowledge).
 Three are in categories that allow flexibility in the specific coursework that satisfies the prerequisite (flexible prerequisites).
 These 7 courses may be taken at accredited universities, colleges or community colleges.
 Online courses will be accepted from nationally accredited institutions if the course credit is equivalent to that of a typical on-site course.
 The final prerequisite is an occupation course, which does not have to be taken for credit, but must meet specific criteria (see below).